 Learn about one family’s quest to preserve the forest of their youth through an innovative program that creates new sources of revenue, ensures sustainable forest management and helps address climate change.

 Rebecca and Roger Tuuk own 3,120 acres of forested land in central Tennessee – land that has been in Rebecca’s family since the 1940’s.
 Rebecca has been wandering these woods her entire life, and wants to preserve it for future generations.
-In 2016, the Tuuks were the first private landowners in Tennessee to begin working with The Nature Conservancy (TNC) and World Wildlife Fund (WWF) under the Working Woodlands Program.
+In 2016, the Tuuks were the first private landowners in Tennessee to begin working with The Nature Conservancy (TNC) under the Working Woodlands Program, with support and collaboration from World Wildlife Fund (WWF).
 Thanks to the Tuuks’ innovative leadership and sustainable management, their property is now the most protected private forest in the state.